 Numerous Benefits and Uses of Oud

 In the Middle East, both men and women burn Oud wood chips to scent their houses and their clothes.
-Many Muslims believe that their prayers rise with the scented smoke of agarwood and are carried straight to the Creator.
+Some believe that their prayers rise with the scented smoke of agarwood and are carried straight to the Creator.

 Alpha Aromatics And Our Use Of Oud